ashleychontos/pySYD/docs/library/output.rst

 Since we have already shown many examples for different stellar types, we will not include any additional examples on this page but instead, list and describe each of the output files.
-We refer the reader to this page or that page for more examples.
+Therefore we refer the reader to check out :ref:`this page <quickstart>`, the :ref:`comand-line examples <user-guide-cli-examples>` or the :ref:`notebook tutorials <user-guide-nb>` if more examples are desired.

 -----